 - Age.
 Most people with colon polyps are 50 or older.

 - Having inflammatory intestinal conditions, such as ulcerative colitis or Crohn's disease of the colon.
 Although the polyps themselves are not a significant threat, having ulcerative colitis or Crohn's disease of the colon increases your overall risk of colon cancer.

 - Family history.
 You're more likely to develop colon polyps or cancer if you have a parent, sibling or child with them.
 If many family members have them, your risk is even greater.
 In some people, this connection isn't hereditary.

 - Race.
-African-Americans are at higher risk of developing colon cancer.
+Black Americans have a higher risk of developing colon cancer.

 Hereditary polyp disorders

 Rarely, people inherit genetic mutations that cause colon polyps to form.
-If you have one of these genetic mutations, you are at much higher risk of developing colorectal cancer.
+If you have one of these genetic mutations, you are at a much higher risk of developing colon cancer.
 Screening and early detection can help prevent the development or spread of these cancers.